tjohann/a20_sdk/README.md

 You find my configurations below the folder ${ARMHF_HOME}/YOUR_FAVORITE_DEVICE/configs.
 To build your own custom kernel you can use them as a base.

-	Olimex -> RT-PREEMPT
+	Olimex -> RT-PREEMPT (!!!
+DEPRECATED !!!)
 	Bananapi -> PREEMPT
 	Baalue-Node -> PREEMPT
 	Bananapi-M3 -> PREEMPT
-	Bananapi-Pro -> PREEMPT
+	Bananapi-Pro -> PREEMPT (!!!
+DEPRECATED !!!)
 	Cubietruck -> PREEMPT
 	Cubietruck-Plus -> PREEMPT
-	NanoPi -> PREEMPT
+	NanoPi -> PREEMPT (!!!
+DEPRECATED !!!)
-	OrangePi-Zero -> PREEMPT
+	OrangePi-Zero -> PREEMPT (RT-PREEMPT starting with A20_SDK_V2.9.5)

 Note: both kernel (**RT-PREEMPT** and **PREEMPT**) are supported on **every** device.
 If you want to use the other kernel, then copy rt or non-rt of ${YOUR_FAVORITE_DEVICE_SDCARD_KERNEL}/rt/* to ${YOUR_FAVORITE_DEVICE_SDCARD_KERNEL}.
 Pls note that you can run into trouble if the dtb are not the same, if so then also copy the needed dtb from the ${YOUR_FAVORITE_DEVICE_SDCARD_KERNEL}/rt/${YOUR_FAVORITE_DEVICE}.dtb to ${YOUR_FAVORITE_DEVICE_SDCARD_KERNEL}

-Due to the fact that not every kernel support the **RT-PREEMPT** patch (5.0.x/5.2.x/5.4.x/...), i will reduce the effort to support hart realtime kernel.
-For all the newer devices like nanopi and cubietruck-plus, i need the latest kernel.
+Due to the fact that not every kernel version support the **RT-PREEMPT** patch, i will reduce the effort to support hart realtime kernel.
+For all the newer devices like bananapi-m3 and cubietruck-plus, i need the latest kernel.
 This lead to different kernel versions and therefore problems regarding devicetree.
-Netherless, i will support the latest RT-PREEMPT for Olimex.
+Netherless, i will support the latest RT-PREEMPT for Orange-Pi-Zero.
 This is my main embedded device, so it makes sense to have RT-PREEMPT added.
-But be aware that you have to build your own kernel or at least dtb (see ./olimex/Documentation/howto_kernel.txt).
+But be aware that you have to build your own kernel or at least dtb (see ./orangepi-zero/Documentation/howto_kernel.txt).

 Network